Planning for College

 - Enter for a chance at a $1,000 college savings deposit.

 The ISL Education Lending Scholarship is a good place to start a scholarship search.
-Registration will open January 8, 2024 (through March 29, 2024) for Iowa high school students and their parent or guardian at https://www.iowastudentloan.org/scholarships/isl-education-lending-scholarship.aspx.
-The scholarship awards $1,000 College Savings Iowa deposits, which can be used when your student is ready to pay educational expenses. - File the FAFSA later this month!
+Registration will open again January 6, 2026 (through April 3, 2026) for Iowa high school students and their parent or guardian on the website.
+The scholarship awards $1,000 ISave 529 deposits, which can be used when your student is ready to pay educational expenses. - Plan to earn while learning.

 If your student has held a job during high school, this early work experience has most likely formed good habits and strong time management skills.
 These good habits should continue into college, if your student attends.
 Many times, college freshmen delay getting a part-time job citing the need to acclimate to academic expectations.
 However, research shows that college students who work have higher overall grade point averages.
 Additionally, the common perception for decades has been that of a full-time residential student enrolling in a four-year college immediately after high school graduation.
 As circumstances and expectations changed, this norm is no longer the case.
-Work skills and competencies are an important commodity in today’s 21st century economy and can give your student an edge in the job market later on.
+Work skills and competencies are highly valued in today’s 21st century economy and can give your student an edge in the job market later on.

 What You Can Do